Skip to main content

 Application Deadline: N/A

 This pre-college program in urban aquatic ecology is an excellent opportunity for high schoolers interested in science and research.
 Participants work closely with professionals, undergraduates, and like-minded high schoolers to explore lab and field research, data collection, and analysis.
+Students who complete the research academy are eligible to apply for an intensive summer laboratory research internship through which they can gain hands-on academic science experience and earn a $1,000 stipend.

 20. Lamont-Doherty Earth Observatory Secondary School Field Research Program (SSFRP)

 This program brings high school students, undergraduate students, and science teachers together to collaborate on a research project and provides tiered mentoring.
-Students are exposed to subjects including climate, geology, earth systems, and ecology and work both in the lab and the field.
+Students are exposed to subjects including climate, geology, earth systems, and ecology, and work both in the lab and the field.
 Students will work as a team in the program to create a research poster and present it at a symposium at the end of the program.

 21. Ladder Internship Program